CUTEK®’s professional grade cleaners and oils can give a new lease of life if used when restoring timber furniture.

 Once your timber furniture restoration work is complete, have some fun with styling.
 Adding accessories such as cushions and table décor will have your outdoor setting looking showroom sleek and good as new.

 Wooden furniture repair is a viable and satisfying alternative to purchasing new furniture.
-Do a thorough job utilizing high quality wood repair products, and your enduring wood revival will be enjoyed by friends and family for seasons to come.
+Do a thorough job utilising high quality wood repair products, and your enduring wood revival will be enjoyed by friends and family for seasons to come.